 - The NPCs in The Elder Scrolls V: Skyrim, of the "sliding until a path is found" variety.

-- in the Core era Tomb Raider, collision detection works fine on walls for Lara, but enemies still run when in contact to one.
+- In the Core-era Tomb Raider, collision detection works fine on walls for Lara, but enemies still run when in contact to one.
 Doors are right out though, as Lara will run/walk in front of them until she slides to the wall beside the door.
 It's even worse in The Last Revelation (and by extension, levels made with the Level Editor, which run on the TLR engine), where only the level geometry causes Lara to stop - she will run in front of urns, sarcophagi, statues, and other non-geometry 3D objects.

 - Because of the way custom stages are handled in Super Smash Bros.
 Brawl, the AI would occasionally get confused and do this, but more commonly and more infamously, if a stage had a spike hazard, the computer opponents seemed to do absolutely everything that they could to stay above them and keep getting hit, racking up hundreds of damage to the point where even a weak attack would cause Critical Existence Failure.